 Aries Cheung studied graphic design and illustration at the Hong Kong Polytechnics University, and graduated in Visual Arts at York University.
 He has worked as a visual artist, graphic designer and art director for advertising (J. Walter Thompson, HK), books, magazines, film and theatre for many years.

-Cheung is now an independent, practicing graphic designer, visual artist and teacher based in Toronto.
+Cheung is now an independent media producer, proficient in multi-lingual video production/editing, whiteboard animation, graphic design, illustration.
+He is also a visual artist and teacher based in Toronto.
 His interests include painting, drawing, digital imaging, photo-based, mixed media work and videos.
 He has exhibited at galleries locally and abroad.
 He has been on the jury and programming committees for artist-run centres in Toronto.
 He has received Ontario Arts Council Artist’s Grants and has been a Toronto Arts Council Artist’s Grant Jury Member.
 He has taught art and design at the Centennial College, and has facilitated art and design workshops for schools and cultural organizations.

-He has created design, art and illustrations for advertising; branding, marketing and social media for businesses; editorial and books for adults and children for publishers in Canada and US.
-He has been selected to design a number of coins for the Royal Canadian Mint.
+He has created short films, videos, design, art and illustrations for advertising; branding, marketing and social media for businesses; He has illustrated books for adults and children for publishers in Canada and US.
+He has been designing coins for the Royal Canadian Mint.